BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 pi <- Pi/L
 ```

-Of course, calculating nucleotide diversity by hand is not that useful when we have more than even a few sequences (as we will shortly) Luckily, we can also calculate nucleotide diversity using the function `nuc.div` from `pegas`.
+Of course, calculating nucleotide diversity by hand is not that useful when we have more than even a few sequences (as we will shortly).
+Luckily, we can also calculate nucleotide diversity using the function `nuc.div` from `pegas`.

 ```r